Test ID: CINP Cortisol, Serum, LC-MS/MS, Serum

 Specimen Volume: 0.6 mL

-2. If multiple specimens are drawn, send separate order for each specimen.
+Additional Information: If multiple specimens are collected, send a separate order for each specimen.

 Specimen Minimum Volume